ArtesiaWater/field_form/README.md

 * String? name: the name to display, use inputfield-id when null.
 * List<String>? options: the options between which the user can choose when type='choice' or type='multichoice'.
 * String? default_value: the default value for an inputfield, only supported for type='choice'.

+**InputFieldGroup**:
+* List<String> inputfields: a list of inputfield-ids that belong to this group.
+* String? name: the name to display, use inputfield_group-id when null.

 **Group**:
 * String? name: the name to display, use group-id when null.